Puget Collision Acquires Repair Facility in Oregon - CollisionWeek

 J&W Auto Body, located in McMinnville, Ore., has been acquired by Puget Collision.
 Focus Advisors, which specializes in collision repair mergers and acquisitions, advised J&W Auto Body on the transaction announced October 14.
 Terms were not disclosed.

-The sale reflects ongoing industry consolidation as repair shops face increasing complexity in vehicle repairs, technician shortages, and evolving insurance company requirements.
-Regional consolidators are acquiring established independent shops to achieve economies of scale and standardize operations.

 “From day one, our goal was simple: do excellent work, stand behind it, and treat people right,” said Brian Turner, co-owner of J&W Auto Body.
-“As
+“As we evaluated our next chapter, Puget Collision stood out for their investment in training and operations—exactly what our team needs to keep thriving.”

 Leave a Reply